Student loans for the Cornell Executive MBA and Cornell-Queen's Executive MBA

-Submit your FAFSA online by May 1 to ensure that your student loans will be processed prior to the FALL 2014 tuition bill.
+Please submit your FAFSA online by June 1 to ensure that your student loans will be processed prior to the FALL 2014 tuition bill.

 We will create a student loan package for all ACCEPTED students who have completed a FAFSA and emailed our office.
 After we have reviewed your SAR, a student loan award notification is emailed to you.
 This notification outlines the cost of attendance and the federal loans you qualify for.